liebki/SimplePushEvents/README.md

 # SimplePushEvents Plugin

 ## Description
-This Spigot plugin, for use with the latest Minecraft version, automatically sends notifications to a push service (ntfy.sh), when players join or leave the server, as well as when the server starts up or shuts down.
-It helps server administrators and players stay informed about server activities in real-time.
+This Spigot plugin, for use with the latest Minecraft version, automatically sends notifications to a push service (ntfy.sh), when players join, leave, execute specific commands or the server starts/shuts down.
+It helps server you and your players to stay informed about server activities in real-time.

 ## Ideas